EXPERIENCE AMERICAN AND CHURCH HISTORY BY VISITING WASHINGTON, D.C., NEW YORK CITY, PALMYRA, NAUVOO, WINTER QUARTERS AND MORE!

 Meet Dr. Clark D. Anderson.
 EdD

 Clark has over 40 years of travel experience and expertise.
 Over the past 25 years he has organized and directed over 70 educational tours around the world, including a group of the BYU-Idaho Religion Faculty.
 He also pioneered the youth group program in partnership with HEFY (Humanitarian Especially for Youth) for the creation of Youth Summit Jerusalem (YSJ) taking youth to Israel.
+In 2022 Clark initiated a new subsidized youth program called GATHER-NOW.
 Clark spent the summer of 2000 in Israel as a student at an Ulpan learning Hebrew.
 He also enjoys learning Arabic.
 With so many visits, he now claims the Middle East as his second home.

 More than anything Clark enjoys being a husband, father, and grandpa to his grandchildren.
-Clark is a very optimistic person and enjoys good humor and adventure and also appreciates and utilized music in all that he does.
-Clark is enthusiastic about learning and improving humanity and good will around the world.
+Clark is a very optimistic person and enjoys good humor and adventure and also appreciates and utilizes music in all that he does.
+Clark is enthusiastic about learning and improving humanity and in being involved in the Gathering of Israel.

 Day 1 (Mon.
 July 4): GETTYSBURG / WASHINGTON DC TEMPLE